Tesla Cybertruck delayed – 2023 production possible: price, specs and release date

 Tesla says its tri-motor Cybertruck can manage 500 miles between charges.
 The mid-spec dual-motor model, meanwhile, lasts 300 miles, but the entry-level rear-drive Cybertruck will only do 250 miles between electrical charge-ups.

 Tesla reckons the Cybertruck has 2,830 litres of lockable cargo capacity.
-This includes the load bed (which Tesla calls the vault) the frunk, and even more storage in the sail pillars.
-And if, like me, you didn’t know what those were, they’re the bits of bodywork behind the rear windows.
-Every day’s a school day, eh?
+This includes the load bed (which Tesla calls the vault) the frunk, and even more storage behind the side windows.

 The Cybertruck has integrated 120-volt and 240-volt powerpoints, turning it into a kind of mobile mini power station.
-It also features an on-board air compressor, making it ideal for camping trips or building sites.
+It also features an on-board air compressor, which will make it much easier to use on camping trips or building sites.